stackchain/Clinical_Trial_Starter/README.md

 1. Create a Directory in your local drive

-2. Fork to your own repository then clone this file in the directory you created in your local drive using "git clone file name"
+2. Fork to your own repository

+3. clone this file in the directory you created with "git clone https://github.com/Alchemist21/Clinical_Trial_Starter.git"

-3. Make sure you have node (if not go to https://nodejs.org/en/ and install)
+4. Make sure you have node (if not go to https://nodejs.org/en/ and install)

-4. Make sure you have the following dependencies (install if not):
+5. Make sure you have the following dependencies (install if not):

         fs-extra, ganache-cli, mocha, web3 (npm install --save ganache-cli mocha fs-extra web3@1.0.0-beta.35)

-        next next-routes (npm install --save next-routes),
+        next next-routes (npm install --save next-routes)

-        react react-dom (npm install --save next@4.1.4 react react-dom),
+        react react-dom (npm install --save next@4.1.4 react react-dom)

         semantic-ui-css (npm install --save semantic-ui-css)